teracow/googliser/README.md

 `-n` or `--number INTEGER`

 Number of images to download.
-Maximum of 400.
+Default is 25.
+Maximum is 400.

 `-p` or `--phrase STRING (required)`